meanbee/magecert/basics.md

 In template files `$this->__('Translate Me')` method is used to manage translatable text.
 This is then handled by `Mage_Core_Helper_Data` and `Mage_Core_Model_Translate`.

-Before outputting this string it is checked against a number of locations for transactions.
+Before outputting this string it is checked against a number of locations.
 The priority for translations are in this order:

 1. Inline
     - The `core_translate` database table